bytecodealliance/wasi.dev/README.md

 ### Local development

 This website is built using [Docusaurus](https://docusaurus.io/).
-After cloning this repository, you can build and start a development server with `npm install` and `npm start`.
+After forking and checking out the `dev` branch of this repository, you can build and start a development server with `npm install` and `npm start`.
 Most changes are reflected live without having to restart the server.
 Run `npm build` to produce the site content, and open a PR to the `gh-pages` branch of the `bytecodealliance/wasi.dev` repo to contribute.